sherpan/fiftyone-llm-context/llms_ingest.md

 ## [Uploading Local Media to the Cloud](https://docs.voxel51.com/enterprise/cloud_media.html?highlight=upload_media#:~:text=or%20local%20media.-,The%20upload_media(),-method%20provides%20a)

+Working with cloud media is only availble in the SDK of FiftyOne Enterprise, not in open-source FiftyOne.

 Datasets with local media paths won't have visible media within the Deployed App.
 To make the media visible, you can use the [fiftyone.core.storage](https://docs.voxel51.com/enterprise/cloud_media.html#fiftyone-core-storage) module to upload the local media to a specified cloud bucket.